André and Magda Trocmé: Studies in theology

+Trocmé's first post as a pastor brought him and his family back to Europe, to Maubeuge in northern France, a town destroyed by the Great War.
+Conscientious objection was a forbidden matter among pastors, though this did not stop Trocmé from supporting those of the town who refused conscription.
+This reflected Trocmé's pacifism, which was not highly regarded in the Protestant faith.
+The family stayed here for seven years, but by 1932 the dusty, polluted air began to take a toll on them.
+While in search of a new parish, Trocmé was turned down by the first two he had applied to.
+The third, Le Chambon, was more open to pacifists and admired his great faith.

-André was born in Saint-Quentin-en-Tourmont.
-He married Magda, a native of Florence, in 1926.
-They had four children: Nelly, Jean-Pierre, Jacques, and Daniel.
-In 1938, Pastor André Trocmé and the Reverend Edouard Theis founded the Ecole Nouvelle Cévenole, which later became Le Collège-Lycée Cévenol International, in Le Chambon-sur-Lignon.
+In 1938, Pastor André Trocmé and Reverend Edouard Theis founded the Ecole Nouvelle Cévenole, which later became Le Collège-Lycée Cévenol International, in Le Chambon-sur-Lignon.
 Its initial purpose was to prepare local country youngsters to enter the university.
 When the refugees arrived, it also took in many Jewish young people wishing to continue their secondary education.